-This PDE is a quasilinear strictly parabolic equation, by what we said about the uniform ellipticity of $\Delta{g(t)}$, in particular it is not degenerate (in some sense, passing to the height function f we "killed the degeneracy" of systems (1.3.1) and (1.5.1)) hence, we can apply the (almost standard) theory of quasilinear parabolic PDE's to have a smooth solution in a positive interval of time, continuously depending in C^{∞} on the coefficients of the operator (which smoothly depend on the initial data φ_0).
+This PDE is a quasilinear strictly parabolic equation, by what we said about the uniform ellipticity of $\Delta{g(t)}$, in particular it is not degenerate (in some sense, passing to the height function f we killed the degeneracy of systems (1.3.1) and (1.5.1)) hence, we can apply the (almost standard) theory of quasilinear parabolic PDE's.
 The proof of a general theorem about existence, uniqueness and continuous dependence of a solution for a class of problems including (1.5.2) can be found again in [73] (see Appendix A).

-Using the unique solution f of problem (1.5.2) we consider the associated map $\varphi = \varphi_0 + f\nu_0$, we possibly restrict the time interval in order that φ_t are all immersions with image in Ω and we apply Corollary 1.3.5 to reparametrize globally the hypersurfaces in a unique way in order to get a smooth solution of system (1.3.1) in some time interval.
+Using the unique solution f of problem (1.5.2) we consider the associated map $\varphi = \varphi_0 + f\nu_0$, we possibly restrict the time interval in order that φ_t are all immersions and we apply Corollary 1.3.5 to reparametrize globally the hypersurfaces in a unique way in order to get a solution of system (1.3.1).
+This association is one-to-one, as long as one remains inside the regular tubular neighborhood Ω , hence, existence, uniqueness, smoothness and dependence on the initial datum of a solution of system (1.3.1) follows from the analogous result for quasilinear parabolic PDE's.